New Releases:

 We already know of the incredible accomplishments of youth orchestras and their importance on today's music scene.
 Here is another example, featuring the National Youth Orchestra of Spain (JONDE).
 This is not a music education program as is the remarkable program in Venezuela.
 It was formed in 1983 for the purpose of assisting musicians before they begin their professional careers, with meetings several times a year to work with top professionals, followed by concerts and tours.
 This DVD offers a concert presented August 7, 2007 at Chester Cathedral in England, with José Serebrier conducting (fascinating to watch him—he very much resembles Willem Mengelberg).
 It is a rather unusual concert opening with the Wagner prelude and continuing with the conductor's "Symphonie mystique," a sombre, brooding work in four sections, with the wordless, mystic soprano solo in the last movement sung by Carole Farley stationed in the balcony.
 High point of this concert is the vivid performances of two of Leopold Stokowski's spectacular orchestrations of Mussorgsky: Night on Bare Mountain and Pictures at an Exhibition.
 Serebrier already has recorded both of these for a Naxos SACD with the Bournemouth Symphony (see REVIEW), but these live performances have an excitement of their own.
 A plus is the terrific sonic quality.
 Mark Rogers produced the recording with Mike Cox as recording engineer, and they have tamed the church's resonant acoustics to provide clarity and impact as well as richness.
 An outstanding release!

-Verdi Complete Balle Music from the Operas
+Verdi Complete Ballet Music from the Operas

 Order CD